-He was right in the beginning and bought a lot of gold and bonds.
+He was right initially and bought a lot of gold and bonds.
 He thought he could predict the market flawlessly.
-Boy was he wrong!
+Boy, was he wrong!

-Just like in any sport, when you get a rebound, you get another chance.
+Just like in any sport, you get another chance when you get a rebound.
 Computers became available to the public.
 Their use greatly propelled the industry.
-Bridgewater had 3 business strategies.
+Bridgewater had three business strategies.

 - Consulting fees for businesses

 The last strategy proved to be the most successful.
 The company began maturing when it signed McDonald’s and began managing the World Bank, Mobil Oil, and Eastman Kodak pension fund.